 Majorca is the most popular holiday island of the Balearics that enjoys a wide variety of scenery.
-You may find the six routes and itineraries for Majorca that covers the whole of the island.
-If you follow the routes, you will definitely explore, experience and enjoy the best known tourist attractions and sights of Majorca.
+You may find the six routes and itineraries that covers the whole of the island.
+If you follow the routes, you will definitely explore, experience and enjoy the best known tourist attractions and sights.

 In the Tramuntana Range, rising to its maximum height of close on 5,000 ft. in the shape of Puig Major, mountain scenery can be enjoyed at its purest.
 The picturesque towns of Valldemossa, Soller and Deia are worth a visit and see.

-The northern part of Majorca is carved and sculpted by a mountain range that parallels the coast for over one hundred kilometres and it is the site of attractive coves and beach resorts, such as Cala de Deia, Port de Soller, Cala Tuent and sa Calobra.
+The northern part of the island is carved and sculpted by a mountain range that parallels the coast for over one hundred kilometres and it is the site of attractive coves and beach resorts, such as Cala de Deia, Port de Soller, Cala Tuent and sa Calobra.

 Majorca beaches are really beautiful with golden sandy beaches and crystal clear waters.
-In summer, the sun and the beaches among the 350 miles of beautiful coastline are an open invitation to relaxation in Majorca.
+In summer, the sun and the beaches among the 350 miles of beautiful coastline are an open invitation to relaxation.

-The eastern coast of Majorca, Cala Mesquida, Cala Agulla or Cala Torta are relatively unexploited and holidaymakers may visit a series of impressive caves that include Arta in Canyamel, Drac, with its large subterranean lake and Hams in Portocristo.
+The eastern coast of the island, Cala Mesquida, Cala Agulla or Cala Torta are relatively unexploited and holidaymakers may visit a series of impressive caves that include Arta in Canyamel, Drac, with its large subterranean lake and Hams in Portocristo.

 As for leisure activities; Majorca hosts great water and theme parks.
 Palma Bay has two water parks nearby Magaluf.
 One of them is the Western Water Park in Magaluf and the other one is the Aqualand in El Arenal, about 34 km. from Magaluf.

 A visit to water parks in Majorca is highly recommended especially for families and kids.